CleanCut/green/README.md

 Green, for clean unit test output
 =================================

-A thin-wrapper for the `nose` project that provides the colored, aligned, clean output that you deserve.
+A plugin for the `nose2` project that provides the colored, aligned, clean output that you deserve.
 To use green, just run `green` (or `green2` or `green3`, or `green-X.X` where `X.X` is your python version).
-Alternatively, you can run `nosetests --with-green`
+Alternatively, you can run `nose2 --green`

 Installation
 ============